 But PSPC doesn’t have that.
 They have a plan to have a plan.
 Or more accurately, they have a plan on how to develop a plan that will help them develop a solution.
 That response is NOT even close to what I think is sufficient, nor what is required.

 And in every audit I have seen in the last ten years, a plan to have a plan was officially insufficient.
 If you have an audit, you need to show the actual plan to address the problem, not a plan to think about maybe having a plan.
-Seems more like a Dilbert cartoon than an actual way to approach an audit.
+It seems more like a Dilbert cartoon than an actual way to approach an audit.

 In my view, this looks way below the normal standard and yet for some reason, the auditors are not calling them out on it in the report.